Case Study

 Key decision

-We aligned the system with RSB certification standards and worked directly with RSB representatives so the registry could be certified once completed.
+We aligned the system with RSB certification standards and worked directly with RSB representatives so the registry could be designed with credible certification alignment in mind from the start.

 Product Design

-The design process focused on making complex, abstract concepts understandable to users.
-Key UX challenges included representing carbon credits and environmental claims, explaining ownership and transfer of BCUs, and enabling non-technical users to confidently interact with the system.
+The design process focused on making complex and abstract concepts usable for real participants in the market.
+Key UX challenges included representing environmental claims and credits, making ownership and transfer of BCUs understandable, and enabling non-technical users to act with confidence in a system where trust and correctness matter.

-We began with low-fidelity wireframes, tested with users to validate understanding and workflows.
-Based on feedback, we created a high-fidelity interactive prototype in Figma defining core user flows, marketplace interactions, inventory and transaction management, and reporting and transparency features.
+We began with low-fidelity wireframes, tested them with users to validate understanding and workflows, and then created a high-fidelity interactive prototype in Figma covering core user flows, marketplace interactions, inventory and transaction management, and reporting and transparency features.

 Platform Structure

-Four parts working together as a registry ecosystem
+Four parts working together as one registry platform

 SAF Inventory